2023 entry (view 2022 entry)

 International Baccalaureate Diploma

-29 points overall, including 5 at Higher Level in Biology or Chemistry.
+29 points overall with 14 at Higher level, including 5 at Higher Level in Biology or Chemistry.

 Applicants with predicted or achieved grades of 33 points overall including 16 at Higher Level, or with 6 at Higher Level in Chemistry, are not eligible for this course.